 Working to keep kids in families and caring for those who have none

 SOAR is committed to working with local institutions, families, and individuals to see vulnerable children given the best opportunities possible.
-Whether through our Abandonment Prevention Program, which supports families in choosing to keep and raise their child with disability, or through our SOAR Village which cares for those who have been abandoned or orphaned, we are thrilled to be a part of seeing real change.
+Whether through our Family Preservation Program, which supports families in choosing to keep and raise their child with disability, or through our SOAR Village which cares for those who have been abandoned or orphaned, we are thrilled to be a part of seeing real change.

 THANK YOU to all those who have been praying for our search for a suitable location for our Family Preservation work.
 We have found a site!

 As you can see, it already looks safe and inviting for families in crisis to come and receive the counsel and support, connections and resources they need.

 But we will do much more here, too!

 - In October we were able to hold our first consultations/assessments.

 - The meeting room will host our training courses and information sessions on various disabilities.